 Every flight and its risk factors can be placed into four categories so that the pilot or crew can make any sense and be able to come to an accurately informed decision about the risk involved.

 The type of airplane and the equipment on board are an important factor in the amount and level of risk involved in the proposed flight.
 Having a minimal IFR equipped C-172 or Piper PA-28 might lull the pilot into thinking that he is able to cope with the bad weather forecast for his flight.
-This is a false sense of security and immediately raises the risk level.
+This is a false sense of security and it immediately raises the risk level.

 The AOPA ASA Air Safety Foundation did some research into fatal accidents with small twin engined aircraft and the chance of having and engine failure doubled between Bonanza and Baron aircraft.
 Having two engines means basically that the chance for a failure is also doubled.
 But keep in mind that should one engine fail, the twin pilot can still fly to an alternate and the single engine pilot must land immediately.

 It must be said that the twin pilot must be current and sharp on his/her skills flying with one failed engine to keep the aircraft under control, if not then the chances for a deadly accident are greater than in a single engine aircraft.
+Recurrent training is most important for the pilot.

 Other factors contributing to a higher risk level can be summarized as follows: